Call (803) 754-7577

 Also, consider collecting the frames when the bees are more likely to be out foraging away from the hive.
 The afternoon is often best.
 Lastly, you’ll want to harvest honey from frames that don't contain any brood cells.
 This last requirement is why many beekeepers include queen excluders in their hives.

 There are several methods for harvesting honey.
 It can be done with or without an extractor.
 We’ll look first at methods that don’t use an extractor.
-If this is your first season, you might want to purchase a honey harvesting kit that contains all the basic supplies you’ll need to extract the honey without the use of an extractor.
+If this is your first season, you might want to purchase a Honey Harvesting Equipment that contains all the basic supplies you’ll need to extract the honey without the use of an extractor.
 The deluxe honey harvesting kit contains even more supplies to make the extraction process easier.

 You can completely cut and remove the comb from the frames leaving the cells capped, which allows you to harvest comb honey.
 Comb honey is cut from comb with fully capped cells that don’t contain any brood cells, as demonstrated in this video.